BEC & Phishing Attacks on Merchants

 | Credential phishing | Varies | N/A (data theft) |

-FBI IC3 2023 data: BEC caused $2.9 billion in reported losses, making it the highest-loss category of internet crime.
-Actual losses are higher since many attacks go unreported.
+FBI IC3 2023 data: BEC caused $2.9 billion in reported losses.
+That made it the second-highest-loss category of internet crime, behind investment fraud at $4.57 billion.
+The real number is higher, because many attacks never get reported.

 Prevention Framework